Forced Entry: A Security Test for Automatic Garage Doors

-The first line of defence for most homes is a version of the classic lock-and-key system used to secure all possible passages inside.
+The first line of defense for most homes is a version of the classic lock-and-key system used to secure all possible passages inside.
 These mechanisms are often dependable, encouraging residents to take for granted that this will always be the case.
 In this blog entry, we take a closer look at one of these mechanisms, the common garage door remote, to test two threat scenarios and show their security implications.

 While this topic has been broached in the past, we saw a good opportunity to revisit it when we encountered a broken garage door remote.
 We tinkered with the mechanism to see potential security gaps.
 Using Software-Defined Radio (SDR) and radio frequency (RF) technology we were able to test two attack scenarios.

 The first scenario is an interesting one, because key to this attack is a discreet feature of the remote, the direct-on-receiver (DOR) feature.
 Using jamming and replaying signals we were able to record a second remote into the receiver and keep permanent access.
 The second scenario is a review of rolling code attacks.
-Lastly, we discuss the implications of a device that can make such attacks stealthier to conduct by minimising its setup.
+Lastly, we discuss the implications of a device that can make such attacks stealthier to conduct by minimizing its setup.

 Our technical brief “A Security Analysis of Garage Door Remotes and the Danger of DOR Attacks” provides the detailed and complete description of our test, including images of the tools we used and the results of each step of the two threat scenarios.